hariprasadms/Selenium-Extent-Report-Java/README.md

 # hari-extentreport
-This the project created to setup extent-report for any selenium automation projects.
+The project created to setup extent-report for any selenium automation projects.